 Depending on which module you select, the course is either delivered entirely online, through a dedicated distance learning portal or face to face with weekly lectures.
 For the online variant, you will use a mixture of online text extracts and journals, and will undertake regular tasks alongside their end of module assignments.
 Support will be given via email with your subject tutor.
-Alternatively the course will be delivered through a variety of teaching methods: lectures, seminars, discussions, presentations and case studies.
-The assessment on this course consists of n essay and an portfolio.
+Alternatively, the course will be delivered through a variety of teaching methods: lectures, seminars, discussions, presentations and case studies.
+The assessment on this course consists of an essay and a portfolio.

 Skills from this degree

 - Understand competing paradigms and methodologies in educational research

 - Ability to examine the relationship between quantitative and qualitative research methods